Determine What Classes You Need

 - You previously earned an Associate of Arts, or Associate of Science degree from a Washington State Community or Technical College.

-If any of the conditions pertain to you, submit the ACCUPLACER Exemption Request form to the Enrollment Services counter along with your documentation.
+If any of the conditions pertain to you, submit your documentation to Testing Center.

 EdMail: You are required to use it!
 It is the way we communicate with you.